IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 ### Monitoring and Reporting
 International human rights treaties require States to monitor and report on their implementation of those treaties.[^103] [^104] Therefore, States must monitor men's enjoyment of their rights.
 This monitoring must be be *effective*.[^105]

-#### Indicators and benchmarks
-> States parties are **obliged to monitor effectively the implementation of measures to comply with article 2, paragraph 2**, of the Covenant.
-Monitoring should assess both the steps taken and the results achieved in the elimination of discrimination.
-National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination[^106]

-> Developing and establishing valid indicators of the status of and progress in the realization of human rights of women, and establishing and maintaining databases disaggregated by sex and related to the specific provisions of the Convention[^107]

 #### Gender sensitive
 To reveal inequalities and discrimination, monitoring must be able to detect how human rights issues affect women and men differently.
 That is, monitoring must be *gender-sensitive*.